sparkfun/SparkFun_Ultrasonic_Distance_Sensor-Qwiic/docs/arduino_example.md

 Try moving an object (like your hand or a dinosaur) closer to the sensor - notice the output of the OLED shows you how close the object is!
 Grr.
 Rawr!

+### Going Further

+There are more examples in the Arduino Library that allow you to change the I<sup>2</sup>C address or use the Trigger and Echo Pins.
+Feel free to check them out!